 In the picture, the max value=50 is the value in centimeters evaluated based on the potentiometer current value.

-The screen you've seen is very easy to obtain using the adafruit graphcal library i described in the page I dedicated to the gps and to the oled functions
+The screen you've seen is very easy to obtain using the adafruit graphcal library i described in the page I dedicated to the

 In order to display the right view on the panel (GPS, Accellerometer or distances) I build a draw function and this is the section related to the SONAR view.